Coronavirus: dermatology update

 We are able to analyse DNA extracted from paraffin embedded tissue but the quality and quantity of the DNA extracted depends on the size of the biopsy and the fixation method.
 Punch biopsies are often difficult to analyse due to the small size.

 All fresh samples should be received within 24 hours after collection.

 Reports will be issued within 15 working days from receipt of the sample.

-Reports will be sent via email and by post to the requesting clinician.
+Reports will be sent via email to the requesting clinician.
 Information and results will not be sent to patients.

 Please contact Dr Tracey Mitchell on 020 7188 8075 for advice or further information.